Lutheran Amateur Radio Support Network (LARSN)

 The LARSN was established to assist with communications when hurricanes, floods, fires, and other disasters disrupt telephone service and other methods of communications.
 Initially developed for Lutheran Church Missouri Synod (LCMS) offices, colleges, and congregations, LCMS World Relief and Human Care, local affiliates of Lutheran Disaster Response (LDR), and local support systems such as Inter-Lutheran Emergency Response Team (I-LERT) in the southwest.
 Disasters and amateur radio extend beyond defined borders, therefore, LARSN does not limit support or coverage and all are invited to assist the community at large.

 Would you like to join us?

 If you are already a licensed ham, simply ask for more information at the info email address at the right and giving us your contact information.
 If you are not licensed but would like to be, you may also ask for assistance with licensing procedures.
 Morse Code is no longer a requirement and all you have to do is correctly answer 26 of the 35 questions on the Element Two (Technician) exam to get your initial "ticket".
-More information on Amateur Radio can be found at: "What is Ham Radio" and "Hello Radio".
+More information on Amateur Radio can be found at: "What is Ham Radio".

 All guests are invited to check-in to our nets:

 The LARSN meets Tuesday evenings same local time.
 There is a West HF Net, East HF Net, and an EchoLink Net.

 * We meet same local time all year except in AZ.